agi-brain/xuance/docs/source/documents/api/common/memory_tools.rst

   :param indexes: The indexes of the data in the buffer.
   :type indexes: np.ndarray
+  :return: A tuple that contains a batch of observations, actions, returns, values, advantages, and auxiliary data.
+  :rtype: tuple

 .. py:class::
   xuance.common.memory_tools.DummyOnPolicyBuffer_Atari(observation_space, action_space, auxiliary_shape, n_envs, n_size, use_gae, use_advnorm, gamma, gae_lam)